Frequently Asked Questions

 When you are accepted into Residence you must complete a “Profile Questions” section.
 Students are then given the opportunity to browse roommates online, send messages to potential roommates, and accept roommates.
 You may request to live with another student while in Residence, as long as you have both been accepted and you both request to live with each other.
 If a student does not want to select their own roommate, the Residence will select a roommate for you based on your answers to the “Profile Questions”.
 Please note that there are no co-ed suites available.

 Prior to moving in we will email out a confirmation of roommate notice which will include the name and contact information of your roommate.
 If you have not already done so, you can contact your roommate and get to know them better.
-Please refer to the Resources section of the website.
+Please refer to the Roommate section of the website.
 Here you will find important questions you can ask your roommate in order to get to know them better

-You will find out what room you are in when you move-in to the Residence.
+You will find out what room you are in when you move into the Residence.
 The quantity of applicants for Residence every year results in room assignments being adjusted right up to the day of move-in.
 As we cannot guarantee that any information given to you before move-in is not going to change, we do not provide this information prior to move-in.

 If something breaks in your suite, you can complete a maintenance request online, in the Housing Portal.